janbodnar/Testing/README.md

 Smoke testing originated in the hardware testing practice of turning on a new piece of hardware
 for the first time and considering it a success if it does not catch fire and smoke.

+## Codre review

+Code review (sometimes referred to as peer review) is a software quality assurance activity in
+which one or several people check a program mainly by viewing and reading parts of its source code.

+Goals

+- Better code quality  – improve internal code quality and maintainability (readability, uniformity, understandability, etc.)
+- Finding defects  – improve quality regarding external aspects, especially correctness, but also find performance problems, security vulnerabilities, injected malware, ...
+- Learning/Knowledge transfer  – help in transferring knowledge about the codebase, solution approaches, expectations regarding quality, etc.; both to the reviewers as well as to the author
+- Increase sense of mutual responsibility and solidarity
+- Finding better solutions  – generate ideas for new and better solutions
+- Complying to QA guidelines, ISO/IEC standards  – Code reviews are mandatory in some contexts, e.g., air traffic software, safety-critical software